ChurchCRM/CRM/churchinfo/Documentation/Readme.txt

 1) The .tar.gz file download contains a directory called "churchinfo" Place this directory in the document root of your Web server.

+Note: There are .zip and .tar.gz versions of the file.
+The difference between the .zip and .tar.gz versions is only in EOL character format.
+The .zip version uses Windows style CR-LF EOL characters and the .tar.gz uses Linux and OSX style LF EOL characters.
+For best results use .zip for Windows servers and .tar.gz for Linux and Mac.

-2) Within the directory, you'll find a directory called "SQL" containing a file named "Install.sql".
+2) Within the directory you'll find a directory called "SQL" containing a file named "Install.sql".
 Contained in this file are the SQL statements necessary to create the ChurchInfo database.
 Log onto your database server under the root account (or other account